Processing of Advanced Materials

 Oxide dispersion strengthened alloys comprise a metallic alloy with a dispersion of sub-micron oxide particles.
 The fine scale dispersion of the ceramic particles gives rise to strain fields around the particles, which can confer strength and other properties by interaction with dislocations in a manner similar to that of fine scale precipitates produced by ageing heat treatments in conventional metallurgical alloys.
 The particles also have the potential to stabilize microstructural features such as grain size at intermediate temperature.
 A further potential benefit of these particles in steels for nuclear applications is that they or the interface between the particles and the matrix may act as a 'sink' for vacancies and He induced by a neutron flux environment, partially mitigating otherwise severely damaging effects such as embrittlement.
-It is known that the type (size, volume fraction, chemistry, etc) of particles and the homogeneity of their dispersion in the matrix is influential on the final ODS alloy properties and the extent to which potential benefits are realised in practice.
-However, there are few systematic studies that allow the detail of the oxide particle mixing/dissolution and re-precipitation behaviour to be reconciled in terms of the processing parameters of practical interest.
-In part, this derives from the long times associated with the design-make-characterise-irradiate-test cycle.
-In this project we combine in-house processing of high quality ODS steel powders by mechanical means, the subsequent manufacture of consolidated ODS alloys.
-The study focusses on the dynamics of the critical metallic-ceramic mixing process and aims to develop ideas for identifying and assuring the "quality" of milled powders so that downstream properties are evolved optimally.
+The size, volume fraction, chemistry, etc. of particles influences the final properties.
+However, there are few systematic studies that relate the detail of the oxide particle mixing/dissolution and re-precipitation behaviour to the processing parameters of practical interest.
+We are invesigating the dynamics of the critical metallic-ceramic mixing process.
+We are developing ideas for identifying and assuring the quality of milled powders so that downstream properties are evolved optimally.
 Alternative processes to mechanical mixing are also being explored.
 Funded by EPSRC.

 This project concerns the control of nucleation and subsequent microstructural evolution during solidification by intrinsic grain multiplication using external physical means such as acoustic/shock waves and pulsed magnetic fields.
 Fragments from broken dendrites are well-known to multiply the number of final grains in a casting, and so provide grain refinement and attendant improvements in quality and performance.
 The central idea of this project is to enhance dramatically this effect by disrupting continuously the thermal conditions in the melt and at growing solid/liquid interface, without any melt contamination.
 While various external field approaches have been developed, there remains some uncertainty in the mechanism of dendrite fragmentation, and this project will study both the underlying physics of grain multiplication as well as a new approach for its enhancement.
 Critical to the work is the use of phase field modelling and fluid flow modelling to explore the conditions that promote grain multiplication. (* Royal Society Newton Fellow, Tsinghua University, China).

 Current capacitor technology significantly limits the temperature capability and electrical performance of power electronics relative to the "More Electric Airframe" systems requirements, which are emerging rapidly as a key priority for both aeroengine and airframe manufacturers.
 Novel capacitor materials combining high dielectric ceramics and high performance polymers are being developed for aero-engine applications, particularly within the more electric aircraft concept.
 Investigations include characterisation of the fundamental material properties using advanced analytical instruments, clean room characterisation of the electrical properties, development of fabrication routes, and modelling of behaviour for lifetime prediction.
-(Funded by MoD/dstl and a Felix Scholarship)
+(Funded by Technology Strategy Board, Labinal Power, ICW Ltd)